-- 13.-(1) Information advertising or marketing goods or services must not be included in the home information pack or a pack document-
+- 12.-(1) Information advertising or marketing goods or services must not be included in the home information pack or a pack document-

 - (a) by a responsible person;

 - (b) at his request; or

 - (c) with his permission.

-- (2) In paragraph (1), "information advertising or marketing goods or services" does not include information in a document required or authorised to be included under regulations 9 or 10 (including those regulations as modified by regulation 11).
+- (2) In paragraph (1), "information advertising or marketing goods or services" does not include information in a document required to be included under regulation 8 (including that regulation as modified by regulation 10).